luciangreen/Philosophy/README.md

 [success,1,strings_to_grammar,check_grammar,test]
 ```

+* <a href="https://lucianpedia.fandom.com/wiki/Philosophy">Further instructions</a> to change to input ordinary strings.

 * These give the test number.
 The first result is that the output matches the test output.
 The second result is the strings being substituted back into the found grammar working.

 # Authors